fulmicoton/multiregexp/README.md

 multiregexp
 ===========

-MultiRegexp is a more efficient to match multiregexp at the same time.
-You might be interested by it if you have a piece of code that looks like.
+`multiregexp` is a more efficient way to match several regular expressions.

+It offers a more performant alternative to the anti-pattern of looping on patterns.
+(This anti-pattern often happens when routing urls, building reports out of logs, searching for terms in a text, etc.)

     for (final Pattern pattern: patterns) {
         final Matcher matcher = pattern.matcher(txt);
         // ...
     }

-Performant Java library to check for multiple regexp.
+When using `multiregexp`, your regular expressions are compiled in once single (possible big) deterministic automaton.

-*This library relies on [dk.brics.automaton](http://www.brics.dk/automaton/) for all the heavy lifting.
+This library relies on [dk.brics.automaton](http://www.brics.dk/automaton/) for all the heavy lifting.

-All of your regular expressions get compiled into one big deterministic automaton.

-Check [this blog post](http://fulmicoton.com/posts/multiregexp/) to understand how this is working, and why it is way faster than your tradition for-loop on patterns.
+More explanation is available in [this blog post](http://fulmicoton.com/posts/multiregexp/).

 Disclaimer